 Oh dear, it rained heavily and continually all night long.
 As a consequence we didn't get a terribly good night's sleep.
 At the back of my mind whilst lying in bed was the problem of getting the motorhome off the grass.
-Fortunately I had not backed on to the pitch very far quite deliberately, however, just as you can drown in just a few inches of water so you can become stuck in a quagmire of wet grass and mud of a foot or two.
+Fortunately I had not backed on to the pitch very far quite deliberately, however, just as you can drown in just a few inches of water so you can become stuck in a quagmire of wet grass and mud of just a few feet.

 I keep a piece of plywood, cut to size to use under the twin gas cooker and grill when in use outside on a table, or under the electric oven when it's used indoors.
 This piece of wood was to be my extension of wooden rafts to get me the short distance to the tarmac road.

-Cheap it ain't, a couple of weeks here including electricity will set us back about £600.
+Cheap it ain't.
+A couple of weeks here including electricity will set us back about £600.
 Though I have to say this is the most superb campsite you could ever hope to find anywhere, it really is five-star regarding the standards of facilities provided and their cleanliness.
 After setting up shop we wandered down to the campsite supermarket.
 They had quite a lot to choose from with many foreign brands.
 But as a guide you could take any familiar product and multiply the cost by three or four to get the selling price here.
-Self catering here would not be a cheap option, that's why we bought so much with us.
+Self catering here would not be a cheap option, that's why we bought so much food with us.
 The two products which cause us the most grief in obtaining are fresh milk and crusty fresh bread.
 Well we think we've cracked it.
-Behind my swivel driver's seat is 'The Bakery, containing two shopping bags between them holding SIXTEEN packs of part-baked baguettes and four BIG bags of crisps which we like a few of, to munch with our filled crusty baguettes for lunch.
-In the fridge is we think sufficient milk to keep us going for the visit here.
+Behind my swivel driver's seat is 'The Bakery', containing two shopping bags which between them are holding SIXTEEN packs of part-baked baguettes and four BIG bags of crisps which we like a few of to munch with our filled crusty baguettes for lunch.
+In the fridge is sufficient milk to keep us going for most of the visit here.

 We are pitched looking down along a line of small tents, some of them Brits.
-It's pouring with rain and life for them, stuck in such a cool small, damp confined area, will be grim, I feel sorry for them, and yet years ago, when I spent many years on low income, and the only holiday I could afford to give my kids was a camping holiday, when it peed with rain, I don't recall anybody in a caravan or motorhome feeling sorry for us.
-No matter, we can't help the way we are.
+It's pouring with rain and life for them stuck in such a cool small, damp confined area, will be a bit grim.
+I feel sorry for them, and yet years ago, when I spent many years on low income, the only holiday I could afford to give my kids was a camping holiday.
+When it peed with rain, I don't suppose anybody in a caravan or motorhome feeling sorry for us.

 This evening's meal was an easy one for The Chef.
 Due to the rain she delved in to our Armageddon stores and grabbed two tins, one very nice tin of beef (that's Waitrose for you) and another of potatoes and vegetables.
-Quick, easy, but very nice.
+Quick and easy, but very nice.

 Tomorrow we will venture in to Lauterbrunnen village, and over the next couple of wet days look at what trips we want to make up in to the mountains, as, since we were last here the prices have skyrocketed.
 Rest assured, when the weather clears we will be up there with the best of them, armed with cameras and video.